Java Ultra-Lite Persistence (JULP)

 ...

-PageHolder page = this.getPage(1);
+PageHolder page = pager.getPage(1);

 System.out.println("\nTotal records: " + page.getObjectsTotal() + ", Page " + page.getPageNumber() + " of " + page.getPagesTotal() + "\n");